 In today's crowded and commoditized marketing environment, B2B marketers are becoming more customer-centric and ramping up their branding efforts.
 A core part of brand building has always been to create an emotional connection with consumers.
 But, assuming their customers make purely rational decisions, B2B marketers are focusing on business value to differentiate their brands.
 Is this assumption correct?
 Does emotion actually play a role?
 Google partnered with CEB's Marketing Leadership Council to research these questions.
-The quick answers: No. A big No. Read more about these and other surprising findings.
+The quick answers: No. And yes, a big one.
+Read more about these and other surprising findings.

 Forging emotional connections with consumers has long been at the heart of business-to-consumer (B2C) marketing.
 For business-to-business (B2B) marketers, it’s not so simple.
 They ultimately need to reach business decision makers, but those customers deal with the influences of purchasing committees, third-party buying consultants and corporate procurement processes.
 This framework distances marketer from customer and assumes a “rational” frame that’s devoid of emotion.